 Related questions: Where do ideas come from?
 How can we be more productive?
 How important is the repetition in our lives?

-Most people prefer being happy over being sad.
+People usually prefer being happy over being sad.
 In fact, happiness makes us healthier.
 It boosts our immune system, is good for the heart, and likely helps us live longer.
 So why wouldn’t happiness be the most important purpose in life?

 Related: Listen to an episode of the Intellectual Roundtable Podcast, where Lee and Michael discuss this question: ‘Is happiness the most important purpose of life?’
 We also discuss another question as well, ‘How do you define success?’